 TO ACHIEVE AND SUSTAIN: HIGH PERFORMANCE LEADERSHIP AND OPTIMAL HEALTH AND WELLBEING.

-Leadership Effectiveness is developed via:
+is developed via:

-(1) Working with the leader’s values – Developing internal alignment between: values, thinking, speech and behaviour.
+A. Working with the leader’s values – Developing internal alignment between: values, thinking, speech and behaviour.
 Clarifying synergies between personal values and the leadership role.
 Considering and addressing any tensions between personal values and role responsibilities, in other words cultivating and sustaining true authenticity, integrity, health, and effectiveness.
 Developing alignment, cohesion and collaboration between leaders – on the foundations of shared values, business priorities and goals, and shared leadership behaviours.

-(2) Mastering the following essential competencies:
+B. Coaching to develop the following essential competencies:

 agility (flexibility, clarity, and smarts under pressure); political intelligence; exercising power and authority with awareness, savy, humanity, and wisdom; emotional intelligence and literacy; self awareness / self care / self respect; influencing and leading others with skill and respect; negotiation; team and people management and leadership; conflict management / conflict competence; building a healthy and high performing culture; effective performance management (skills and systems), effective change management.

-Team Leadership Wellness is achieved by assessing for, and identifying team wellness risks.
+TEAM Leadership Wellness is achieved by assessing for, and identifying team wellness risks.
 Developing and implementing appropriate strategies to address psychosocial team risks, and supporting implementation with team coaching.